thecodingfrog/Version/Readme.txt

 Version History

+     / 1.0.332 - January 6, 2011
+      * bug fix with SVN checking at compilation
+      * bug fix with decementing build on error

      / 1.0.330 - January 6, 2011
       + Will check SVN rev at each compilation start so if SVN has been committed or updated, rev will be updated